algolia/instantsearch/README.md

 </label>`] Item template, provided with `name`, `count`, `isRefined`
  * @param  {String|Function} [options.templates.footer=''] Footer template
  * @param  {Function} [options.transformData] Function to change the object passed to the item template
- * @param  {String|Function} [options.singleRefine=false] Are multiple refinements allowed or only one at the same time.
-You can use this
- *                                                       to build radio based refinement lists for example
  * @param  {boolean} [hideWhenNoResults=true] Hide the container when there's no results
  * @return {Object}
  */